 Just Play Sports Solutions was founded in late 2014 by Austin Barone and Andy Wachter, two former college athletes.
 Both spent time as Division 1 athletes and worked in supporting roles for their respective football and basketball coaching staffs.

 Understanding the workload coaches endure and the struggles players experience to get ready for competition lead them to develop the Just Play system.
-Just Play streamlines a coaches workflow and allows them to better teach their team.
-It is rapidly changing how coaches are able to engage their team and is being utilized by hundreds of football and basketball coaches across the country.
+Just Play streamlines coaches’ workflows and allows them to better teach their teams.
+It is rapidly changing how coaches are able to engage their teams and is being utilized by hundreds of football and basketball coaches across the country.